 In the “innovation” state, the organization seeks to “do what it already does better.”
 It engages in a continuum of controlled experimentation, engagement and self-organization.
 This is the space of continuous improvement and evolutionary change.

-Notice that although the above diagram shows the three states in a “linear” progression, “status quo,” “innovation,” and “mutation” exist simultaneously across the system.
+Notice that although the diagram to the right shows the three states in a “linear” progression, “status quo,” “innovation,” and “mutation” exist simultaneously across the system.
 For example: at any given point in time, Payroll may be perfectly content in the “status quo”; research and development may be exploring the “mutation” space; and manufacturing operations may be engaging in an agile development improve efficiency through innovative trials.